anabelen-garcia/IMS-Kamailio-Tutorial/README.md

 ## License, credits to external sources and summary of original contributions

-The original parts of this tutorial have been generated in the framework of an [educational innovation project](https://innovacioneducativa.upm.es/) funded by [Universidad Politécnica de Madrid](https://www.upm.es/).
+The original parts of this tutorial have been generated in the framework of an [educational innovation project](https://innovacioneducativa.upm.es/) funded by [Universidad Politécnica de Madrid](https://www.upm.es/), titled "Aprendizaje inter-asignatura de sistemas telemáticos modernos: redes móviles y voz sobre IP".
 An Attribution-NonCommercial-ShareAlike 4.0 International CC license ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode.en)) applies except for the external resources used in the case they have to preserve their respective licenses.

 The following external resources have served as a guide to several parts of this tutorial: